Bgallahue/OrgStructure/OrgGenerator.md

 "Setup > All Communities", then click on Builder for whatever community you need to login to and publish it

 **Step 10.**
-If you would like to have access to the Documentation app, run the following commands in the terminal (wait until each finishes deploying before deploying the next one)
+If you would like to have access to the Documentation app, run the following commands in the TERMINAL (wait until each finishes deploying before deploying the next one)

 sfdx force:source:deploy -m LightningComponentBundle:documentationHomePage
 sfdx force:source:deploy -m FlexiPage:Documentation_Home_Page